Last Updated on 9 months by DIARYNIGRACIA

 I feel so privileged to work in this generation of the web.
 The internet technology has been such a liberating force that links me here.

-And seen pattern answers to my questions.
+And saw pattern answers to my questions.

 Shouting out loud my dreams to let me feel “real.”